SantiVelat/skylabcoders2017/readme.md

             }

 #Clousure
--Is the scopes limit
+-Are the scopes limit
--It make possible to acces a information from the deepest function to the father!
+-Information's accecss from the deepest function to the father is possible, but not from father to son.
 **example**
 // closures